There's a reason why Little India has earned a rep as a hip 'hood. We explore the best restaurants, boutique hotels and

 6. Madras New Woodlands

 This South Indian restaurant has a vegetarian VIP thali meal fit for a king.
 Thali is a selection of vegetables and curries in mini metal pots served on a large platter.
 We’d recommend sharing with a friend unless you don’t mind the food coma that comes after.
-You can also find a selection of great vegetarian delights like appam, paper dosa, parootha and curd vadai.
+You can also find a selection of great vegetarian delights like appam, dosas, and mushroom manchurian.
 Wash it all down with a satisfying cup of masala chai.

 Madras New Woodlands, 14 Upper Dickson Road, Singapore 207474